jellytoaster/anarchic/README.md

 - You can watch over a player each night
 - You will learn who visits your target

+### Tracker 🔦 (PRE-RELEASE)
+**Faction: Town**

+A skilled pathfinder who scouts the night.

+- Track a player each night
+- You will know who your target visits

 ### Doctor 🧑‍⚕️
 **Faction: Town**